Which city is cheaper, Madrid or Seoul?

-Both Seoul and Madrid offer good local cuisine.
+Both Seoul and Madrid offer good local cuisine and restaurants.

-Seoul has long been recognized as a culinary destination.
+Seoul has long been recognized as a culinary destination with great restaurants.
 Food is a cultural obsession here, and you'll find everything from world class street food to award winning restaurants.
 The dishes are so much more diverse than Korean barbecue and kimchi.
 Many dishes are very spicy, with popular local foods including gamjatang (pork and potato soup) and jeon (savory pancakes).

-Many restaurants in Madrid have been singled out for their culinary prowess.
+Known for it's food and restaurant scene, Madrid is always at the top of any foodie's travel list.
 The city has a mix of flavors that come from all of Spain.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.